catseye/The-Dossier/article/Recollected Games.md

 In fact IFR simulators were "a thing" and there are more than one for the Commodore 64, but this one is for the C64 only and is freeware.

+Here is an article about a different IFR simulator: [IFR (Flight Simiulator)](http://www.wanttaja.com/ifr.html).

 TODO: I should write about IFR simulators here a bit.